wiz0u/WTelegramClient/README.md

 That file path is configurable (session_pathname), and under various circumstances (changing user or server address) you may want to change it or simply delete the existing session file in order to restart the authentification process.

 # Non-interactive configuration
-Your next step will probably be to provide a configuration to the client so that the required elements (in bold above) are not prompted through the Console but answered by your program.
+Your next step will probably be to provide a configuration to the client so that the required elements are not prompted through the Console but answered by your program.

 To do this, you need to write a method that will provide the answers, and pass it on the constructor:
 ```csharp